-"Rename photos by date taken on Mac" sounds simple until you realize there are three different dates on every photo: EXIF DateTimeOriginal, file creation date, and file modification date.
-Only one is the real shutter time.
-Get it wrong and your chronological sort is chronologically wrong.
+Renaming photos by date taken on Mac sounds simple until you realize there are three different dates attached to every photo file: EXIF DateTimeOriginal, file creation date, and file modification date.
+Only one of them is the actual shutter time.
+Pick the wrong one and your filenames will be out of order even after sorting.

 A proper Mac photo date renamer uses EXIF DateTimeOriginal.
 Nothing else.